Division of Teacher Education, Leadership, and Research

 Students must meet the following requirements to be admitted to the Special Education program:

-Apply the Masters of Education in Special Education program through the office of Graduate and Continuing Studies.
+Apply to the Master of Education in Special Education program through the Office of Graduate and Continuing Studies.

 A candidate for the Master of Education Degree in the College of Education and Human Sciences is required to meet the following: